Elections in Israel: Electoral procedure

+Finance

+Israel has three sources of funding political campaigns: state funding (which makes up the majority), public donations and registration fees and other sources.

+A single funding unit, which is calculated using a formula, is equivalent to 1.83 million NIS, as of September 2026.

+Parties which hold Knesset seats are allocated higher amounts than a new party that has won a Knesset seat.
+If a party at a minimum reaches one per cent of the vote, but does not reach the electoral threshold, it is given one funding unit.

+On the other hand, if a party competes in an election, but wins less than one per cent of the vote, it is allocated no funding units.

 History

 The electoral threshold for a party to be allocated a Knesset seat was only 1% until 1988; it was then raised to 1.5% and remained at that level until 2003, when it was again raised to 2%.
 On 11 March 2014, the Knesset approved a new law to raise the threshold to 3.25% (approximately 4 seats).

-In 1992, in an attempt to produce more stable governments, Israel adopted a system of direct election of the Prime Minister.
-The Prime Minister was directly elected separately from the Knesset in 1996, 1999 and 2001.
-The direct election of the Prime Minister was abandoned after the 2001 election, having failed to produce more stable governments.
+In 1992, in an attempt to produce more stable governments, Israel adopted a system of direct election of the prime minister.
+The prime minister was directly elected separately from the Knesset in 1996, 1999 and 2001.
+The direct election of the prime minister was abandoned after the 2001 election, having failed to produce more stable governments.